 Another way to make merit at this time is to set animals free.
 The Lao believe that even animals need to be free.
 The most commonly freed animals are tortoises, fish, crabs, birds, eels, and other small animals.

 Flowers are gathered to decorate images of the Buddha.
 In the afternoons people collect fresh flowers.
 Senior monks take the younger monks to a garden filled with flowers, where they pick flowers and bring back to the wat to wash.
 People who didn't participate in the flower picking bring baskets to wash the flowers so the flowers can shine with the Buddha statues.

 Pi Mai Lao is particularly spectacular in Luang Prabang as this is where there are many parades and other festivities, which normally last about a week.

 The religious highlight is when the revered Prabang Buddha image is carried through the streets in a golden house supported by two long poles, carried by young men.
 Leading the parade are two red-faced mythical characters called Pou Gneu and Gna Gneu (Grandpa and Grandma Gneu).
-At parade’s end, the statue is placed at Wat May where it rests for the three-day festival.
+At parade’s end, the statue is placed at a temple called Wat May where it rests for the three-day festival.
 Throughout this time people pour water scented with flowers over it.

 There is an annual beauty pageant in Luang Prabang called the Nang Sangkhane pageant.
 There are seven contestants, each one symbolising one of King Kabinlaphom's seven daughters and they ride down the street, sometimes on elephants.